-No. of shares held
+CDS Account No. No. of shares held

-I/We of (Full Name in B lock Letters) being a member/members of the above Company appoint (Address) being a member/members of the above company appoint (Full Name in B lock Letters) of (Address) or failing him, (Address) (Full Name in B lock Letters) of (Address) as my/our Proxy to vote in my/our name(s) on my/our behalf at the Twenty First Annu be held on Friday, 28 October 2016 at 10.00 a.m. and at any adjournment thereof in Resolution For Against To approve the payment of Directors' fees of RM206,000 for the financial year ended 31 May 2016.
-Resolution 1 To re-elect Mr. Sim Yee Fuan, who retires pursuant to Article 126 of the Company's Articles of Association, as a Director of the Company.
-Resolution 2 To re-appoint Messrs Grant Thornton as the Company's Auditors.
-Resolution 3 To empower the Directors to issue and allot shares up to 10% of the issued share capital of the Company.
-Resolution 4 To renew the authority to purchase up to 10% of the issued and paid-up share capital of the Company.
-Resolution 5 (Please indicate with an "X" in the appropriate box against each Resolution how you w is given, this form will be taken to authorise the proxy to vote at his/her discretion.) vish your proxy to vote.
-If n o instruction Dated this day of 2016.
+of (Full Nam e in Block Letters) (Address) being a member/members of the above Company appoint (Full Name in Block Letters) of (Address) or failing him, of (Full Nam e in Block Letters) (Address) as my/our Proxy to vote in my/our name(s) on my/our behalf at the Twenty Second held on Monday, 30 October 2017 at 10.00 a.m. and at any adjournment thereof in Resolution For Against To approve the payment of Directors' fees of RM311,000 to Directors of the Company and its subsidiaries for the financial year ended 31 May 2017.
+Resolution 1 To approve the payment of benefits other than Directors' fee of up to RM34,500 to the Directors of the Company from February 2017 until the next Annual General Meeting of the Company.
+Resolution 2 To re-elect Mr. Guan Shaw Kee, who retires pursuant to Article 126 of the Company's Constitution, as a Director of the Company.
+Resolution 3 To re-elect Mr. Guan Shaw Yin, who retires pursuant to Article 126 of the Company's Constitution, as a Director of the Company.
+Resolution 4 To re-elect Mr. Lim Chun Thang, who retires pursuant to Article 126 of the Company's Constitution, as a Director of the Company.
+Resolution 5 To re-elect Ms. Ch'ng Lay Hoon, who retires pursuant to Article 131 of the Company's Constitution, as a Director of the Company.
+Resolution 6 To re-appoint Messrs Grant Thornton as the Company's Auditors.
+Resolution 7 To empower the Directors to issue and allot shares up to 10% of the issued share capital of the Company.
+Resolution 8 To renew the authority to purchase up to 10% of the issued and paid-up share capital of the Company.
+Resolution 9 (Please indicate with an "X" in the appropriate box against each Resolution how yo given, this form will be taken to authorise the proxy to vote at his/her discretion.) ou wish your prox y to vote.
+If n o instruction is Dated this day of 201 7.
 Signature of Shareholder